ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular-cordova/iw-crd-v4-ui-mock.md

 }
 ```

+This could have also been created as an object that we just import into each place it is required, but I like letting the injection engine manage it.
+To each their own.

 ## Install the Images

 The service we just created references several image assets, but these assets to do not exist yet. <a download href="/assets/images/images.zip">Download the images</a> and unpack the zip file under `src/assets`, creating an `images` folder with the images in them.